stIncMale/stincmale.github.io/_posts/2019-02-14-sql-in-unnest-array.markdown

 Despite the commands being issued more efficiently this way, you still request `n` commands which a DBMS executes one by one.
 It is reasonable to assume that executing `n` commands takes more time than executing a single one that does the same thing as those `n` commands, and it seems to be true according to
-[The Performance Difference Between SQL Row-by-row Updating, Batch Updating, and Bulk Updating](https://blog.jooq.org/2018/04/19/the-performance-difference-between-sql-row-by-row-updating-batch-updating-and-bulk-updating/)<span class="insignificant">&nbsp;by
+["The Performance Difference Between SQL Row-by-row Updating, Batch Updating, and Bulk Updating"](https://blog.jooq.org/2018/04/19/the-performance-difference-between-sql-row-by-row-updating-batch-updating-and-bulk-updating/)<span class="insignificant">&nbsp;by
 [Lukas Eder](https://github.com/lukaseder) working with [JOOQ]</span>.

 ### [](#solution-n-parameters){:.section-link}A dynamic prepared statement with `n` parameters {#solution-n-parameters}